Jbong17/ATSA_ReviewerAPP/README.md

 Prepared for J. B. Bongalos for the ATSA Comprehensive Exam Part 1 (02 May 2026, 12:30–16:30, closed everything, ≥80% pass mark).

-Same content as the BSDS-edition HTML/PDF reviewer, but reformatted for mobile consumption with live data simulations replacing the static SVGs.